Johnny Stompanato: Organized crime

 In 1950, Stompanato, described as a "recent and inexperienced recruit from Illinois," was listed as one of the principal members of the Cohen gang by the California Commission on Organized Crime.
 Throughout the 1950s, he was arrested seven times by the LAPD for various criminal charges ranging from vagrancy to suspicion of robbery.

-In October 1952, Stompanato left Cohen and started dating Helene Stanley, a former 20th Century Fox contract player.
+In October 1952, Stompanato left Cohen and started dating Helene Stanley, a former 20th Century Fox contract player and a live model for The Walt Disney Company.
 By December, he was working as her manager.
 The following year, she became his third wife; however, they divorced two years later.